opensearch-project/documentation-website/_security/configuration/index.md

 # Security configuration

 The plugin includes demo certificates so that you can get up and running quickly.
-To use OpenSearch in a production environment, you must configure it manually:
+To use OpenSearch in a production environment, you must configure it manually.

 ### [Replace the demo certificates]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/docker/#configuring-basic-security-settings)